-The Lyceum's DSL is Sara Taggart who is a member of the Senior Leadership Team.

-Hilary Wyatt is the DDSL and the person to whom reports should be made in the absence of the DSL.
+The Lyceum's DSL is Hilary Wyatt who is a member of the Senior Leadership Team.
+Sara Taggart and Jennifer Lamond are the DDSLs and are the people to whom reports should be made in the absence of the DSL.
 This ensures there is the required cover for the role at all times.